Putting Ulcerative Colitis Into Remission

 How to Put Ulcerative Colitis Into Remission

-To have a fitter, nourished body without flare-ups, and to be able to plan and enjoy holidays, plan and enjoy every day, and not have compromised time with my boys, family, and friends.
+To have a fitter, nourished body without flare-ups, and to plan and enjoy holidays and every day and not have compromised time with my boys, family, and friends.

-I am grateful that there are things I do now that I didn’t do before that I know help me and others tremendously.
+I am grateful that there are things I do now that I didn’t do before.
+I know they help me and others tremendously.

-Alternatively, you could book a 15-min Zoom Call with me in the new year, and we can work through your ulcerative colitis condition in a private consultation or an extensive Bespoke Coaching Session.
+Alternatively, you could book a 15-minute Zoom Call with me in the new year.
+We can work through your ulcerative colitis condition in a private consultation or an extensive Bespoke Coaching Session.

 I hope that you have a wonderful, stress-free holiday.